More side bending

 AY218

 This lesson is done sitting on the floor with the soles of the feet together.
 (Do it sitting on a hard chair if that position is a challenge.)
 There is a strong side bend in the lumbar spine for this experiment.
-This lesson will unravel tension the neck, shoulders, and ribs.
+This lesson will unravel tension in the neck, shoulders, and ribs.
 It also improves walking and accesses the power in the back.

 Some of these movements might feel mysterious at first, what Moshe called “the elusive obvious.”
 Just go through the whole lesson even if some movements are hiding at this moment.
 Don’t worry about doing it “right,” just keep searching and listening to yourself.
 Your nervous system will learn if you stay curious and interested.